 It’s always hard to predict when the ice will become unsafe at the end of every winter season here in Sunset Country.
-Back in 2012 I can remember having some friends visit from Minnesota over the last weekend in March, typically prime time for ice fishing, and we ended up ice fishing for a day before deciding it was no longer safe enough to walk on.
-This wasn’t the end of their fishing trip, because we were able to drive to the Rainy River to fish walleye out of a boat for a couple days.
+Back in 2012, I can remember having some friends visit from Minnesota over the last weekend in March, typically prime time for ice fishing, and we ended up ice fishing for a day before deciding it was no longer safe enough to walk on.
+This wasn’t the end of their fishing trip, because we were able to drive to the Rainy River to fish walleye out of a boat for a couple of days.

 In 2018, we had plenty of ice right up to the walleye season close on April 15.
 Over the years I always felt safe booking ice fishing guide trips up until the end of March and usually the ice conditions were still good yet we were greeted with warmer weather, longer days and good fishing.
 On years when we had late ice, I have enjoyed some incredible April fishing on the ice.